 Feminists today take to Twitter with hashtags like #menaretrash, #maletears, and #masculinitysofragile.
 They say they’re being ironic, but as I noted earlier this is a passive-aggressive excuse for dehumanizing half the human race.

-Yes, there are feminists who believe in gender equality in the true sense of the word – gender doesn’t mean women only.
-Just as there are conservatives who are true to their beliefs.
+Yes, there are feminists who oppose sexism in all forms, just as there are conservatives who are true to their beliefs.
 Double standards, however, are too often the case.

 Progressives were outraged when Donald Trump, Jr. tweeted, “If I had a bowl of skittles and I told you just three would kill you.
 Would you take a handful?
 That’s our Syrian refugee problem.”
 But the truth is that he was repeating a feminist meme that said men instead of refugees (and M&Ms instead of skittles).
 Where was the progressive outrage then?

 Worse, Lena Dunham recently called for the extinction of straight white men – a comment that rightly would be labeled fascist had it targeted any other group.

 Conservative columnist George Will left the Republican Party because of Donald Trump.
 And some feminists have left feminism to pursue more balanced gender equality instead.